aligerum/smol/doc/Custom Commands.md

 }
 ```

-Available colors: black, blue, cyan, green, magenta, red, yellow, white.
-Available styles: bright, dim, underline, blink, reverse, hidden.
+Available colors: `black`, `blue`, `cyan`, `green`, `magenta`, `red`, `yellow`, `white`.
+Available styles: `bright`, `dim`, `underline`, `blink`, `reverse`, `hidden`.

-Colors and styles can be mixed by putting the functions inside each other: `command.colors.red(command.colors.bright('Something went very wrong))`.
+Colors and styles can be mixed by putting the functions inside each other: `command.colors.red(command.colors.bright('Something went very wrong!'))`.

 # Run, Spawn

 Because it's a common need to run external programs from the command line, `run` and `spawn` function are provided.
-These are simply the `execSync` and `spawn` functions.
+These are simply the `execSync` and `spawn` functions already provided by node's child_process object.

 Use `command.run` to run external scripts synchronously.
-You can pass in options as the second argument in the same way you can pass it into `execSync`.
+You can pass in and options object as the second argument in the same way you could pass it into `execSync`.
 For example, `command.run('mkdir -p some/path', {stdio: 'ignore'})`.

 Use `command.spawn` to create a subprocess that runs independently of the main process (returns the subprocess object returned by `child_process.spawn`).
 Unlike `child_process.spawn`, you can pass in arguments as a single string, rather than an array.
 For example: `command.spawn('watch -n1 dmesg')`.

 # Command Names

 Command names are generally single values, but there are instances in which you might want to create multi-value names.
 For example, the `make` command has the normal `make`, but also has `make config` and `make core`.
 These are two separate commands that take different arguments.
 They're recognized by the first parts of the command the user inputs being `smol make config` or `smol make core`.
 The more specific commands are matched first.

+To make a multi-value command name, use quotes or underscores, for example `smol make command do_stuff` and `smol make command "do stuff"` with both create `command/do_stuff.js` which will be called when you run `smol do stuff`.

+Having multi-value commands is useful for avoiding conflicts with existing commands and for adding custom arguments and options for specific commands.